KQM-git/TCL/characters/geo/gorou.md

 * "**Crunch**": +40%

 This effect cannot stack and will take reference from the last instance of the effect that is triggered.

+* The CRIT DMG increase does not snapshot.
 {% endtab %}
 {% endtabs %}